 The risk of these leaching into the soil is high when the concrete is broken into smacker pieces.
 And again, the better the organic matter of the soil, the lesser the risk.
 However, there isn’t much research available about fly ash ingredients in garden soil.
 Again, you decide.

 Galvanized or Metal Troughs

 I really couldn’t find a ton of information on the health risks of planting inside these two materials.
 I did find out that they are usually both dipped in a zinc mixture.
 Zinc is actually used in small amounts in plants.

 However, too much zinc would mean dying plants.
 Again, I act on the side of caution.
 Although for many, many years, people transported water in galvanized buckets, and the animals we slaughter tend to eat from galvanized feeders, I would rather not use them.
 And again you must make your own choices.

 So many people have become garden creatives with their tire planters in the last few years.
 I, however, refuse to do so.

 Our landfill here, in Central Florida, and many others will not take tires.
 Do you know why?

-According to eco green equipment, ” Their hollow, rounded shape takes up valuable shape in landfills.
+According to eco-green equipment, ” Their hollow, rounded shape takes up the valuable shape in landfills.
 Additionally, tires often don’t stay buried.
 They have the unfortunate habit of trapping gases like methane and then “bubbling up” through landfills, ripping through landfill liners in the process.”
 You can read the entire article on the Eco Green Equipment website.